Rustin170506/ticdc.slide/slides.md

 # What is TiCDC?

 <!--
 Now we know why we need a CDC.
 Let's talk about TiCDC.
-Let's take a look at the architecture of TiCDC.
+We'll take a look at the architecture of TiCDC.
 -->
 ---